tejaswigowda/book.programmingthecloud.com/src/fewtech/jquery/README.md

 ## The `$()` function
 jQuery implements the dollar function.
-The arguments for this function is any valid CSS selector.
+The argument to this function can be any valid CSS selector.
 This makes using jQuery intuitive for designers who are familiar with CSS.

 ```js